Deducteam/hol2dk/NOTES.md

 NOTES
 -----

+- instrumenting BETA_CONV reduces the number of proof steps of `hol.ml` by 0.1% only

 - instrumenting SYM reduces the number of proof steps of `hol.ml` by 4%

 - replacing ALPHA by REFL reduces the number of proof steps of `hol_upto_arith` from 405621 to 324391 (-20%)!